TeamSolenopsis/TemplateRepo/Docker/README.md

 * Open VS Code
 * Click open the docker extension
 * In the images tab search for the pulled image.
-* Right click on the image and run the image a container will start.
+* Right click on the image and click run interactive, container will start.
 * Right click on the container in the containers tab
 * Click on attach vs code